Oil rises for a second day as OPEC+ weighs coronavirus action

-LONDON (Reuters) - Oil futures rose for a second day on Thursday boosted by potential OPEC+ action to counter oil demand loss from the coronavirus outbreak and by optimism that trade tensions between the world’s two biggest economies were easing.
+LONDON (Reuters) - Oil futures rose for a second day on Thursday, boosted by potential OPEC+ action to counter oil demand loss from the coronavirus outbreak and by optimism that trade tensions between China and the United States were easing.

-A technical committee advising the Organization of the Petroleum Exporting Countries and its allies led by Russia, known as OPEC+, may reach consensus on Thursday on the need to further cut oil output by at least 500,000 barrels per day (bpd), two sources told Reuters.
+A technical committee advising the Organization of the Petroleum Exporting Countries and its allies led by Russia, known as OPEC+, has agreed to recommend a provisional additional cut in oil output of 600,000 barrels per day (bpd) as it awaits the final position of Russia on the proposal, two sources told Reuters.

-The committee, which is not a decision-making body, is meeting for a third day in Vienna.
+If adopted at a future meeting of OPEC+, the total size of the output curb from the group would rise to 2.3 million bpd.

 “Saudi Arabia seems ready to push for a very proactive and immediate production response,” bank RBC said in a note.

-China on Thursday said it would halve additional tariffs levied against 1,717 U.S. goods last year, following the signing of a Phase 1 deal between the two countries.
+China on Thursday said it would halve additional tariffs levied against 1,717 U.S. goods last year, following the signing of a Phase 1 trade deal between the two countries.

-This makes China’s goal to ramp up its U.S. purchases to $200 billion over the next two years more achievable,” JBC Energy said in a note.
+This makes China’s goal to increase its U.S. purchases to $200 billion over the next two years more achievable,” JBC Energy said in a note.

 Oil prices have slumped more than 20% since reaching their highest this year on Jan.
 8 on demand concerns caused by the virus outbreak and indications of oversupply.